 To that end, here is some fascinating data I was able to obtain from my dentist’s office.
 I think the data is reasonably solid: my measurements were all taken by the same hygienist in the same office, I’ve used the same Sonicare toothbrush and kept the same program of indifferent dental hygiene, and my diet hasn’t changed radically.

-Note that there are several different types of Sonicare toothbrushes: the type I linked above works best, and its battery lasts the longest.
-Here are some more expensive versions, with additional features: more modes, a UV sterilizer.
+Note that there are several different types of Sonicare toothbrushes: the type I linked above works best, is easiest to clean, and its battery lasts the longest.
+And if you need two, here’s a two-pack at a discount.

 Also note that I was already eating a strongly anti-inflammatory diet previous to “going Paleo”: I had independently found the original research on n-3/n-6 ratio, and had long since removed all seed oils from my diet (I was rendering my own beef tallow back in 2007!)
 The major dietary changes were going gluten-free, grain-free, and legume-free (except for occasional white rice), and dramatically decreasing my carbohydrate intake—mostly as a consequence of no longer eating bread or pasta.